avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

   Number of suspected cases of cholera per week, during the cholera epidemic caused by 7PET in Yemen, between 2016 and 2020.
 Image credit: (`WHO 2020`_).

 .. _WHO 2020: https://applications.emro.who.int/docs/WHOEMCSR314E-eng.pdf

+Due to its virulence and pandemic/epidemic-causing potential, the 7PET lineage is of major public health concern, while the other non-pandemic/epidemic lineages of *V. cholerae* are in comparison only of relatively minor public health concern.

 Relationships between lineages of *V. cholerae*
 -----------------------------------------------